PhonologicalCorpusTools/CorpusTools/docs/source/kullback-leibler.rst

    The set /i,e/ have some overlap in their left- and right-hand environments  (e.g. they both occur after /t/ and before /f/), while /o,u/ have no overlapping environments.
 The KL algorithm will calculate a lower divergence for the pair /i,e/ than for /u,o/ if the "left side" or "right side" options are selected.
    However, when considering both sides simaultaneously, /i/ and /e/ have no overlapping environments at all.
 The sound /i/ can appear in t_h, d_q, b_f, and b_v while the sound /e/ appears in t_y, d_x, p_f, and p_v.
 If you run the KL algorithm and select "both sides", then the pair /i,e/ will have the same divergence as /o,e/.

+6. **Minimum Word Frequency**: It is possible to set a minimum token frequency for including words in the calculation.
+This allows easy exclusion of rare words.
+To include all words in the corpus, regardless of their token frequency, set the minimum frequency to 0, or leave the field blank.
+Note that if a minimum frequency is set, all words below that frequency will be ignored entirely for the purposes of calculation.

-6. **Results**: Once all selections have been made, click “Calculate Kullback-Leibler.”
+7. **Results**: Once all selections have been made, click “Calculate Kullback-Leibler.”
 If you want to start a new results table, click that button; if you’ve already done at least one calculation and want to add new calculations to the same table, select the button